 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate under- developed oral language skills and vocabulary gaps among many disad- vantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-2 Assessments, observations, and discussions with pupils suggest disad- vantaged pupils generally have greater difficulties with phonics than their peers.
+2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 On entry to Reception class in this year, between 83% (5 out of 6 children) of our disadvantaged pupils arrive below age-related expectations compared to 56% of other pupils.
 This gap remains steady and gradually closes to the end of KS2.
 4 Our assessments and observations indicate that the education and well- being of many of our disadvantaged pupils have been impacted by par- tial school closures to a greater extent than for other pupils.
 These find- ings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths and writing.
-5 Our assessments and observations and discussions with pupils and families have identified social and emotional issues for many pupils, no- tably due to a lack of enrichment opportunities during school closure.
+A few years after the event, we still feel that this is an issue for some disadvantaged pupils.
+5 Our assessments and observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due to a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher referrals for support have markedly increased since the pan- demic.
-5 pupils (5 of whom are disadvantaged) currently require addi- tional support with social and emotional needs from agencies such as early Help, with 40 (almost 50% of whom are disadvantaged) receiving small group interventions.
-6 Our attendance data from 2018/19 indicates that attendance among dis- advantaged pupils has been between 4% lower than for non-disadvan- taged pupils.
-Our assessments and observations indicate that absenteeism is nega- tively impacting disadvantaged pupils' progress.
+Teacher referrals for support have markedly increased since the pandemic.
+5 pupils (3 of whom are disadvantaged) currently (Feb 2025) require additional support with social and emotional needs from agencies such as early Help, with 40 (almost 50% of whom are disadvantaged) receiving small group interventions.
+6 Our attendance data from 2024/25 so far, indicates that attendance among disadvantaged pupils has been 94.32% (Feb 2025), compared to 95.66% for non-disadvantaged pupils.
+Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.